Concerns about the 2024 draft breast screening guidelines.

 Although cost was not considered by the Task Force, a recent Canadian study shows that potential saving of $460M for each cohort of women 40-74 by avoiding the need for expensive therapies used for late-stage disease.

 There are inequities across the country; where a woman lives impacts her ability to find cancer early.
-Currently, 6 provinces and territories screen at 40 (NS NL NB PEI YT BC), with 2 more (ON SK) scheduled to start in the next 6 months.
+Currently, 6 provinces and territories screen at 40 (NS ON NB PEI YT BC).
 AB and NWT screen at 45.
-Only QC and MB have not yet committed.
+Only SK, MB, NL have committed to lowering the age in 2025/2026.
+QC has not yet committed.
 Supplemental screening for women with dense breasts is also dependent on where an individual lives.

 Current science and research that should be used in creating the 2024 Breast Screening Guidelines